Mouthwash for a Receding Gumline - How Much Does It Help?

 Table of Contents

-2. How Effective is Mouthwash
+2. DIY Mouthwash

-5. Other Treatment Options
+4. Other Treatment Options

 Mouthwash doesn’t address the underlying causes of receding gums, but it does stop bacteria and plaque buildup, which are responsible for gum disease.
 Gum recession, a condition in which the margin of the gum tissue surrounding the teeth begins to wear away, often stems from various forms of gum disease and poor oral hygiene.